 - Don't use tables unless it's the best method to present your information.
 Tables are challenging for screen readers.
 For more information, see List or table.

-For more information, read Tables.
+For more information, see Tables.

-- Label every input field, using a
+- Label every input field by using a

 - Place labels outside of fields.